Sky News

 • Specified and Designed the studio lighting for all the studios in use and at that time, together with a resilient control system of hardware and software, all bespoke designed around the needs of, and feedback from, the operational end-users, in addition to personal operational experience.

-• All this was achieved in an environment of constantly evolving Production requirements, with their unpredictable studio guests and live events.
+• All this was achieved in an environment of constantly evolving Production requirements, with their unpredictable studio guests and Breaking News events.

-These included pre-general election debates featuring the (then) Prime Ministers and Leaders of the Opposition, a landmark pre-Brexit Referendum debate, three General Election (and one US Election) Nights.
-He was also the Series Lighting Designer and Director for The Great Debate, the long-running weekly shows The Pledge, and Big Ideas.
+These included pre-general election debates featuring the (then) Prime Ministers and Leaders of the Opposition, a landmark pre-Brexit Referendum debate, and three General Election - and one US Election - Nights.
+He was also the Series Lighting Designer and Director for the weekly shows The Pledge and The Great Debate, as well as the two major all-day Outside Broadcasts, Big Ideas.

-He successfully steared-through the transistion from a single large traditional studio equipped with legacy tungsten lighting sources to a interconnected set of specialist studios across multiple locations fully-equiped with state-of-the-art efficient LED sources, designed with a wide tollerance for production fluidity.
-This was delivered together with a fully-bespoke multi-site remote control system used by a diverse team of non-lighting specialists.
+He successfully steered-through the transition from a single large traditional studio equipped with legacy tungsten lighting sources and manual control to a interconnected set of specialist studios distributed across multiple locations, all fully-equipped with state-of-the-art efficient LED sources and designed specifically with a wide tolerance for production fluidity.
+This was delivered together with a fully-bespoke multi-site remote control system designed around the needs of a large and diverse team of non-lighting specialists.

 Info

-Attempts to give the UK a version of the head-to-head “US Presidential style” Debates had for decades been repeatidly rebuffed by whoever is in power at the time, but with no clear result ahed, everyone gave-in and agreed to a very low-key version for the 2010 General Election.
-Richard wasn’t invovlved in this, as had only just started Freelancing for Sky at that point, however the relevant thing is that both this Debate, and Election as a whole, resulted in what can be best described as a No-Score Draw for all teams involved…
+Attempts to give the UK a version of the head-to-head “US Presidential style” Debates had for decades been repeatedly rebuffed by whoever is in power at the time, but with no clear result ahead, everyone gave-in and agreed to a very low-key version for the 2010 General Election.
+Richard wasn’t involved in this, as had only just started Freelancing for Sky at that point, however the relevant thing is that both this Debate, and Election as a whole, resulted in what can be best described as a No-Score Draw for all teams involved…

 So, roll on a then-legally-fixed nice and predictable 5 year delay until the next one.
 Nobody could then have predicted the utter carnage the next five years would result in!